About Ruth Hartley

 My parents thought I must become an artist.
 They confused my observational skills with artistic genius — a misconception that stalled my creative development for years.
 I now understand better how to use observational skills in my writing and how to embed emotion and passion in my art.

 Ruth Hartley the adult learned to use words as well

-Creative people and activists use music, art and literature to express themselves.
-Category labels, pigeon-holes and branding are ways of containing and controlling people.
-We don’t have to be, and can’t be, the best in the world.
-We can only try to be the best that each of us can be as artists, as writers and as ourselves.
+Creative people and activists express themselves through music, art and literature.
+Category labels, pigeon-holes and branding contain and control people.
+We don’t have to be the best in the world.
+We can only try to be the best we can be as artists, as writers and as ourselves.

 Writing and art feed each other and me.
-Sharing them with other writers, artists and everybody else can turn the world into a sharing street festival and picnic party.
+Sharing them with other writers, artists and everybody else can turn the world into a street festival or picnic party.